 An experienced agent works with lenders every day and can easily give you one or more names of highly qualified lenders, with whom they have had a great experience.
 If you’d like the names of our preferred lenders, contact us.

 3. Your Financial Planner

-If you already stay in touch with your financial planner, be sure to check in now that you are planning to move.
+Be sure to check in with your financial planner now that you are planning to move.
 Share the news with them and get feedback on how the move might impact you right now as well as in the long-term.
 Review your long-range financial goals and make sure this move aligns with them.
-And, of course, discuss how you are going to fund the purchase of your next home, whether it is with or without a mortgage.
+And, of course, discuss how you are going to fund the purchase of your next home.

 4. Your Accountant